 If you’ve worked on your car at all, you know how pricey the parts become.
 That’s why many classic car insurers provide parts coverage to customers.
 Ask if they provide coverage to protect any stolen or lost parts.

 When you insure a regular car, the provider pays the actual cash value of that vehicle at the time of loss.
 Due to depreciation, this is usually less than what you paid for your vehicle.
 That model doesn’t work for collector cars.
 The reason is because the value of your vehicle will ideally rise, rather than depreciate, as time goes by.

-That’s why insurance companies use an agreed value.
+That’s why car insurance companies use an agreed value car insurance.
 You and the provider agree on an amount in advance.
 Then, you are guaranteed that amount, minus your deductible, if something happens.

 Whatever you do, make sure you read the fine print to ensure you are going to receive that agreed value.
 If the wording says, “stated value,” you will not receive what you think.
 Stated Value Insurance pays out the Actual Cash Value or the Stated Value, whichever is LESS.